Join Our Newsletter

 Why not try out a trip to one of Dublin’s fantastic museums offering culture, art, natural history and much more.
 Some of the city’s most visited museums include:

-The national history museum is part of the nation museum which is located on Merrion Street.
+The Natural History Museum is part of the National Museum which is located on Merrion Street.
 It is home to specimens of animals from around the world.
 The opening hours are Tuesday – Saturday: 10-5pm and Sundays 2-5pm.
 Admission is free.
-To book your accommodation click the book now button at the bottom of the screen.

 National Gallery of Ireland was established by an act of parliament in 1854.
 It opened its doors to the public in January 1864.
 The collection includes over 2,500 paintings and 10,000 other works in different media including drawings, watercolours, sculptures and prints.
 The most recent addition to the gallery was the millennium wing which opened in early 2002.